Aigerim-Zh/World-Weather-Analysis/README.md

 <img src="https://github.com/Aigerim-Zh/World-Weather-Analysis/blob/main/Weather_Database/Analysis/Lin_Regression_WindSpeed_South.png" width="420" height="340">

-There association between the latitude and wind speed is almost non-existant with a close to zero slope.
+The association between the latitude and wind speed is almost non-existent with a close to the slope zero.
 So, the wind cannot be predictable by changes in latitude.

 7. **Heatmaps** were created for all 729 cities to display the density of each weather parameter.

 **Maximum Temperature Heatmap**
 Google heatmaps do not plot negative numbers.
-Since the generated weather data has negative values for maximum temperaturesm, only positive ones were selected.
+Since the generated weather data has negative values for maximum temperatures, only positive ones were selected.
 Now the number of cities has decreased to 660 cities with only positive maximum temperatures.

 ![](https://github.com/Aigerim-Zh/World-Weather-Analysis/blob/main/Weather_Database/Heatmaps/Max%20Temp%20Heatmap.png)